Korney Chukovsky: Later life and works

 It was at that period that Chukovsky produced his first fantasies for children.
-The girl from his famous novel 'The Crocodile' was inspired by Lyalya, daughter of his long-time friend, publisher Zinovii Grzhebin.
-As the 2004 Encyclopædia Britannica put it, "clockwork rhythms and air of mischief and lightness in effect dispelled the plodding stodginess that had characterized pre-revolutionary children's poetry."
+The girl from his famous fairy tale poem "Crocodile" was inspired by Lyalya, daughter of his long-time friend, publisher Zinovii Grzhebin.
+A bibliographical sketch for Chukovsky in The New Encyclopædia Britannica: Micropædia and Merriam-Webster's Encyclopedia of Literature characterized "Crocodile", along with other Chukovsky's verse tales as follows, "clockwork rhythms and air of mischief and lightness in effect dispelled the plodding stodginess that had characterized pre-revolutionary children's poetry."
 Subsequently, they were adapted for theatre and animated films, with Chukovsky as one of the collaborators.
 Sergei Prokofiev and other composers even adapted some of his poems for opera and ballet.
 His works were popular with emigre children as well, as Vladimir Nabokov's complimentary letter to Chukovsky attests.

 During the Soviet period, Chukovsky edited the complete works of Nikolay Nekrasov and published From Two to Five (1933), a popular guidebook to the language of children.

+In addition to Nekrasov, Chukovsky studied the biographies and works of a number of other 19th-century writers (Chekhov, Dostoevsky, Sleptsov).
+This is the subject of his book People and Books of the Sixties.

-As his invaluable diaries attest, Chukovsky used his popularity to help the authors persecuted by the regime including Anna Akhmatova, Mikhail Zoshchenko, Alexander Galich and Aleksandr Solzhenitsyn.
+As his diaries attest, Chukovsky used his popularity to help the authors persecuted by the regime including Anna Akhmatova, Mikhail Zoshchenko, Alexander Galich and Aleksandr Solzhenitsyn.
 He was the only Soviet writer who officially congratulated Boris Pasternak on winning the Nobel Prize.
-His daughter, Lydia Chukovskaya, is remembered as a noted writer, memoirist, philologist and lifelong assistant and secretary of the poet Anna Akhmatova.
-Chukovsky's son Nikolai was a military writer, his son Boris lost his life while serving in the army during World War II, and his daughter Maria died in her childhood from tuberculosis.

-At one point his writings for children were under severe criticism.
-Nadezhda Krupskaya was an initiator of this campaign, but criticism also came also from children's writer Agniya Barto.
+At one point his fantastic writings for children (Bibigon, Moydodyr, Barmaley from Doctor Aybolit, etc.) were under severe criticism.
+Nadezhda Krupskaya was an initiator of this campaign against "Chukovshshina", but criticism also came also from children's writer Agniya Barto.

 Chukovsky extensively wrote about the translation process and critiqued other translators.
-In 1919, he co-wrote with Nikolay Gumilyov a brochure called Printsipy khudozhestvennogo perevoda (English: Principles of Artistic Translation).
-In 1920, Chukovsky revised it, and he substantially rewrote and expanded it numerous times throughout his life without Gumilyov.
-Chukovsky's subsequent revisions were done in 1930 (re-titling it Iskusstvo perevoda [English: The Art of Translation]), 1936, 1941 (re-titling it Vysokoe iskusstvo [English: A High Art]), 1964, and his final revision was published in his Collected Works in 1965-1967.
+In 1919, he co-wrote with Nikolai Gumilev a brochure called Printsipy khudozhestvennogo perevoda (English: Principles of Artistic Translation).
+In 1920, Chukovsky revised it, and he substantially rewrote and expanded it numerous times throughout his life without Gumilev.
+Chukovsky's subsequent revisions were done in 1930 (re-titling it Iskusstvo perevoda [English: The Art of Translation]), 1936, 1941 (re-titling it Vysokoe iskusstvo [English: A High Art]), 1964, and his final revision was published in his Collected Works in 1965–1967.
 In 1984, Lauren G. Leighton published her English translation of Chukovsky's final revision, and titled it The Art of Translation: Kornei Chukovsky's A High Art.

 Starting in the 1930s, Chukovsky lived in the writers' village of Peredelkino near Moscow, where he is now buried.

+He died on October 28, 1969 from viral hepatitis in Kuntsevo Hospital.

 For his works on the life of Nekrasov he was awarded a Doktor nauk in philology.
 He also received the Lenin Prize in 1962 for his book, Mastery of Nekrasov and an honorary doctorate from University of Oxford in 1962.